 7.3 The Board may make other awards to deserving individuals.

-These By-Laws were last modified at a WASFF Board meeting on 29th March 2009.
+These By-Laws were last modified at an AGM on 27th March 2016.

 PART3 - BY-LAWS MADE BY THE BOARD